ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_multiple_vars.rst

 This example shows how to plot multiple variables from a GenieModel object.
 I use a modern model run as an example and plot the surface temperature, PO4, Fe, and O2.

+The following features are particularly demonstrated:

+#.
+Customizing the plot projection with cartopy

+#.
+Plotting multiple variables in one figure

+#.
+Controlling the elements in cgeniepy.GriddedDataVis object

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-22
+GENERATED FROM PYTHON SOURCE LINES 16-32